beezwax/fmslogs/README.md

 ### -s, --succinct
 Shorten the output of log lines where possible.
 This includes things like redundant time zones and host names, and shortening some values (eg, Warning becomes Warn).

+### --truncate
+Remove any output from the end of the line that would cause a line wrap for the current screen width.